Reactive-Network/documentation/docs/docs/subscriptions.md

 ### Prohibited Subscriptions

-- **Non-Equality Operations**: No matching event parameters using less than, greater than, range, or bitwise operations.
+- **Non-Equality Operations**: Subscriptions can’t match event parameters using less than (\<), greater than (\>), range, or bitwise operations.
 Only strict equality is supported.

-- **Complex Criteria Sets**: No disjunction or sets of criteria in a single subscription.
-Calling the `subscribe()` method multiple times to achieve similar results is possible but may lead to combinatorial explosion.
+- **Complex Criteria Sets**: Subscriptions can’t use disjunction or sets of criteria within a single subscription.
+While calling the `subscribe()` method multiple times can achieve similar results, it may lead to combinatorial explosion.

 - **Single Chain and All Contracts**: Subscribing to events from all chains or all contracts simultaneously is not allowed.
 Subscribing to all events from only one chain is also prohibited, as it is considered unnecessary.